discordjs/resource-webhooks/README.md

 2. Click "Run workflow"
 3. In the input field add the file name of the file to deploy
 4. Confirm with "Run workflow"

+#### Testing an `ANNOUNCEMENT` deployment

+Announcements in particular often need to be verified in Discord before they get published to the announcement channel.
+To this end it is possible to replace the `ANNOUNCEMENT` part of the file name with `DRAFT` and it will post to the [`#mod-bot-commands`](https://discord.com/channels/737141877803057244/868830230503100426) channel as opposed to [`#announcements`](https://discord.com/channels/737141877803057244/737142071319855105).

 ## Buy us some doughnuts